sebastientourbier/synapsy-annual-meeting-04-21/README.md

-Standardization of Neuroimaging Data Management inside Synapsy.
+Presentation about "Standardization of Neuroimaging Data Management inside Synapsy".

-It can be viewed at https://sebastientourbier.github.io/synapsy-annual-meeting-04-21/.
+Interactive slides can be viewed at https://sebastientourbier.github.io/synapsy-annual-meeting-04-21/.

+Generated PDF can be downloaded at https://github.com/sebastientourbier/synapsy-annual-meeting-04-21/raw/main/synapsy-dmp-neurodata-annual-meeting-21.pdf.

 Presented in the context of the annual meeting of the NCCR-Synapsy project (https://nccr-synapsy.ch).

 ## License